leahjean/Music-Website/README.md

 Game is fully playable just by opening index.html in a web browser.

 Ver.
+1.02 (8-9-16): Added pressability function and changed bar positioning to be easier to add new elements to.

-1.01: Added note class to generate notes at specific time intervals.
+Ver.
+1.01 (8-5-16): Added note class to generate notes at specific time intervals.
 Added bars for notes to fall down on.
+Created beatmap class to provide the file format for new beatmaps/songs.

 Ver.
-1.00: Initial game engine using Rezoner's game architecture.
+1.00 (7-24-16): Initial game engine using Rezoner's game architecture.
 "Keyboard-Hero" by mjanisz was referenced to transition Rezoner's engine to a rhythm game.

 Visual design/language and front-end web design by Chiarei